ADITYA99270/Django_test-/README.md

 # Topic: Django Signals

-## Question 1: By default, are Django signals executed synchronously or asynchronously?
+## Question 1: By default are django signals executed synchronously or asynchronously?

 **Answer:**
 Django signals are executed **synchronously** by default, meaning they run in the same execution flow as the function that triggers them.